open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 like.
 The simplest configuration will be when a user wants to get a default experience, exporting with a specific exporter to an endpoint.

-The SDK builder will simply allow accept its components as builder parameters.
+The SDK builder will simply accept its components as builder parameters.
 It only allows setting SDK implementations and is not meant for use with partial SDKs.

 ```java